-BIOLOGICAL, CHEMICAL AND PHYSICAL
+BIOLOGICAL AND PHYSICAL

-The Science Department has available a broad offering of courses in the Biological, Chemical and Physical disciplines.
+The Science Department has available a broad offering of courses in the biological and physical science disciplines.
 The aim of the department is to provide instruction to a large number of general students as well as those with a goal of majoring in science.
-To this end, courses for the non-Science Majorare transferable to other institutions for General Education Requirements.
-Courses designed for Science Majors parallel content, level of instruction and units found in University Systems.
+To this end, courses for the non-science major are transferable to other institutions for general education requirements.
+Courses designed for science majors parallel content, level of instruction and units found in university systems.
 The department also offers a complete sequence of science courses leading to a nursing program and related paramedical qualifications.

-Specified high-unit majors do not complete the transfer general education certification and must meet with their Faculty Advisors for General Education requirements for graduation.
+Specified high-unit majors do not complete the transfer general education certification and must meet with their faculty advisors for general education requirements for graduation.